 To make the right choice when using foam board as a backing in picture framing, consider your options.

-What is Foam Board?
+What is foam board?

-It is considered ideal for the mounting and backing of artwork.
-More than 90% of frame jobs today have foam board in them.
+It is considered ideal for the mounting and backing of artwork, and more than 90% of frame jobs today have foam boards in them.

-In the mid-eighties foam board came along.
-Regular foam board, the less expensive alternative, is not completely archival.
-There is still some potential acidity in the surface papers of regular foam board, albeit not nearly as much as in corrugated cardboard.
-The minor acidity of regular foam board is not considered an issue in most frame jobs involving easily reproducible art such as posters, digital prints, or open-ended editions of any kind.
+In the mid-eighties, foam board came along.
+Regular foam board, the less expensive alternative, has far less potential acidity than corrugated foam board.
+The slight acidity of regular foam board is not considered an issue in most frame jobs involving easily reproducible art such as posters, digital prints, or open-ended editions of any kind.

-Indeed, for any art for which the maintenance of long term value is a goal, acid-free foam board is called for.
+Indeed, for any art for which the maintenance of long-term value is a goal, acid-free foam board is called for.
 More on conservation and archival framing.

 Self-Adhesive Foam Board

-From a conservation perspective it is materially the same as regular foam board.
-However, the adhesive is permanent and irreversible, so use it only for easily reproducible artwork, such as posters, digital prints, or open-ended editions.
+From a conservation perspective, it is materially the same as regular foam board.
+However, the adhesive is permanent and irreversible, and it should only be used for easily reproducible artwork (posters, digital prints, open-ended editions, etc.).

 Black on Black Foam Board

 Black on black foam board is materially the same as regular foam board but consists of black surface papers on a black inner core.
-It is favored in presentations where the foam board.
+It is preferred in presentations where in which viewers can see the foam board.

-Off Gassing from Foam Board
+Off-Gassing from Foam Board

 How to Cut Foam Board

-Cutting foam board with a hand held box cutter or utility knife can result in tearing and gouging of the foam center.
-Handheld foam board cutters perform well, as do mat cutters that include foamboard cutting capability.
+Cutting foam board with a handheld box cutter or a utility knife can tear and gouge the foam center.
+Instead, handheld foam board cutters perform well, as do mat cutters that include foamboard cutting capability.